Dylan097/yahtzee/README.md

 - I have tested the website on the following browsers: Google Chrome, Safari (mobile version), Microsoft Edge.
 - I can confirm the website is fully responsive to all screen sizes on the browsers stated.
+- When testing each of the game scores, I done manual testing by manually changing the dice numbers to match the code I was testing, to make sure it worked as intended

 ### Bugs
 #### Fixed Bugs